-Term 2 – creative writing and Much Ado About Nothing by William Shakespeare
+Gender – Much ado About Nothing by William Shakespeare

 How parents and carers can support learning

 Students will be set regular tasks to complete at home (HBL).
-Parents and carers should use Show My Homework to talk through this work whenever possible.
+Parents and carers should use Google Classroom Guardian Summaries to talk through this work whenever possible.
 Further to this, reading with your son/daughter or, as they grow, asking them about what they are reading – both fiction and non-fiction – has significant benefits to their ability to access not just the English curriculum, but the wider curriculum as a whole.
 It is also a fantastic way to develop concentration and to relax after a long day at school!

-Beyond this, students are given reading lists around schemes of work so that they can explore themes, ideas, and genres further in their own time.
+Beyond this, students are given reading lists around units so that they can explore themes, ideas, and genres further in their own time.